-Events are delivered and distributed by the Data Hub Broker.
+Events are delivered and distributed by the Mendix Event Broker.
 Apps publishing events do not need to know who needs to receive events, and apps receiving events do not have to call the publishing app.
-The benefit of this is that events can be received and handled in real time, without the source application having to call all the individual interested parties.
+The benefit of this is that events can be received and handled in near real-time, without the source application having to call all the individual interested parties.

-The Mendix Data Hub Broker is built on top of Kafka, which is a highly scalable and reliable component for delivering and processing event messages.
+The Mendix Event Broker leverages Kafka, which is a highly scalable and reliable component for delivering and processing event messages.
 Mendix ensures any low-code developer can benefit from this component by handling all the complexities in the platform.
 Developers can simply define a business event in their app’s domain model and then publish it in a microflow, and the platform will handle the communication logic.
-Alternatively, consuming app developers can simply subscribe microflows to business events from the Data Hub Catalog, and the Mendix Platform will ensure these microflows are executed when the event gets published.
+Alternatively, consuming app developers can simply subscribe microflows to business events, and the Mendix Platform will ensure these microflows are executed when the event gets published.

 Business events are based on open standards that are integrated into the Mendix low-code platform.
-Open standards ensure that the Mendix Data Hub Broker and Business Events will integrate well with non-Mendix components in your application landscape.
+Open standards ensure that the Mendix Event Broker and Business Events will integrate well with non-Mendix components in your application landscape.

-- Apache Kafka is the messaging infrastructure used within Mendix Data Hub Broker.
+- Apache Kafka is the messaging infrastructure used within the Mendix Event Broker.
 Kafka is a proven and scalable event streaming platform.

 Business events are publicly available in Mendix Studio Pro 9.18 as an out-of-the-box modeling capability in Studio Pro, supported by the Mendix Business Events module in the Mendix Marketplace.
 A free multi-tenant event broker is provided for apps deployed to the Mendix Cloud.
 To use Business Events on licensed nodes in the Mendix Cloud a separate event broker license can be purchased.
 For further information, see the Mendix Business events module documentation.